 In more extreme cases, this can mean, hallucinations, paranoia, and suicidal ideation.

-Without a supervised detox, withdrawal symptoms can be extremely difficult to overcome, and are the primary cause for relapse in those abusing amphetamines.
+Without a supervised detox, the withdrawal symptoms can be extremely difficult to overcome, and are the primary cause for relapse in those abusing it.

 This is especially important where you’ve experienced psychotic episodes of mental health issues while under the influence of amphetamines, in the past.